Different Types of Patient Monitoring Devices

 Introduction

 However, understanding what parameters you need to monitor and what environment you are measuring in are essential for finding the perfect machine for your facility.
 That is why equipping your hospital with the different types of patient monitoring devices is critical for patient safety.
+Use this article to help guide you in understanding what patient monitoring devices are available for your practice!

 Types of Monitors

 Medical-grade patient monitors measure various physiological parameters for hospital and clinical usage.
 The type of monitor that your facility needs depends on the required parameters you will be monitoring on a daily basis.
+We’ll give a quick breakdown of each type to help determine which type of patient monitor you need, and which products we recommend.

 Vital Signs Monitor